dy-chi/SQL-FinalProject-LHL/cleaning_data.md

 --  Goal 1: Identify possible entities, dimensions, facts and relationships (if any) between tables

--- List of Entities  unique identifiers, facts, found after investigating the tables -- - fullvisitorid -> visitor
+-- List of Entities  unique identifiers, facts, found after investigating the tables -- fullvisitorid -> visitor

---   visitid -> likely to be a page visit, time_on_page -- - visitor_sessions_day_id visitor page visit -> (combination of fullvisitorid, visitid and day of month (since there seem to be duplicate rows when crossing midnight on the same visit))
+--visitid -> likely to be a page visit, time_on_page --visitor_sessions_day_id visitor page visit -> (combination of fullvisitorid, visitid and day of month (since there seem to be duplicate rows when crossing midnight on the same visit))
         - channel referral
         - country, city
--- - transactions -> transactionid
+--transactions -> transactionid
--- - pageid -> not not created
+--pageid -> not not created
--- - channel referral
+--channel referral
--- - products
+--products
         - productname
         - product price
         - etc